matthew-vance/wpx2/README.md

 ## About
 wpx2 is a WordPress theme devlopment environment generator.
 It makes use of Webpack which comes preconfigured with the basics of a modern, productive work environment.

 wpx2 is for __LOCAL DEVELOPMENT USE ONLY__!
 Accidents happen and irreversible damage can be done with this tool.
-So please do attempt to use it on your production WordPress install.
+So please do not attempt to use it on your production WordPress install.

 ## Features
 ### CSS Preprocessing